Beginner Level Conversations- Series 2- Lesson 6- Phone Conversation in English

 If you’re looking to level up your phone skills in English, you have come to the right place as this lesson teaches you how to do so.
-When it comes to phone conversations, we’ve all one way or another experienced some communication difficulties, so this lesson is here to help you conquer your phone call miscommunications with confidence.
+When it comes to phone conversation in English, we’ve all one way or another experienced some communication difficulties, so this lesson is here to help you conquer your phone call miscommunications with confidence.
 Let’s get you speaking like a pro!

 Previous Conversation Lesson

 Making phone calls in English might seem challenging, but it’s simpler than you might expect!
 Whether you’re traveling abroad or working for an international company, being able to communicate in English over the phone is essential.
-Take a moment to master this skill with some easy English telephone phrases and tips.
+In this article, we cover some English phone conversation rules for students, so just learn and follow them in your next phone call.
+Also, take a moment to master phone conversation skill with some easy English telephone phrases and tips.

 Introduce yourself first